khalladay/khalladay.github.com/all/graphics/_posts/2013-09-02-Fast-Flow-Map.md

 A web demo of this project is available [here](/demos/fastflowmap/flowmap_demo.html)

 The demo uses the same flow map as the Flow plugin on the asset store.
-I promise the system is mine, but since I designed the system to mimic the look of Flow's basic mobile shader, if you don't believe me, I'd say I did my job :D (check the repo to be convinced)
+I promise the system is mine, but since I designed the system to mimic the look of Flow's basic mobile shader, if you don't believe me, I'd say I did my job :D (check the repo to be convinced).
+If you're looking for a much more full featured version of this effect, definitely go check out Flow.

 This project is open source!
 Check out the repo [here](https://github.com/khalladay/FastFlowMap)